-On September 15, Diaspora, will release it’s open source code, inviting discussion, development and evaulation from the developer community.
+On September 15, Diaspora, will release it’s open source code, inviting discussion, development and evaluation from the developer community.
 To find out more about Mandatory ISP Filtering, please click the link!

-Diaspora was developed by 4 students from New York in response to Facebook’s privacy debarcle earlier in the year.
-With an emphasis on privacy and user ownership of content, it is tipped to revolutionise social networking as we know it.
+Diaspora was developed by 4 students from New York in response to Facebook’s privacy debacle earlier in the year.
+With an emphasis on information privacy and user privacy and ownership of content, it is tipped to revolutionise social networking as we know it.